TillyMasters1/Recipe/_recipes/German-Cake.md

 - 2 beaten eggs
 - 1 1/2 cups milk
 - 1 cup sultanas
-- 4 cups S.R.
-Flour
+- 4 cups Self Raising Flour

 directions:
 - Beat butter into potatoes and add ingredients in order given, going from top to bottom down the page.